What is Financial Aid? – Sources of Aid

 How do I get Work Study?

 On your Free Application for Federal Student Aid (FAFSA), be sure to say yes on the option asking if you're interested in work study.
 Work study is awarded based on your FAFSA results, your financial aid budget, other awarded aid and the SFCC financial aid packaging policy.
-If you are awarded work study, you will receive an award notification from the Financial Aid Office and an informational email from the Work Study Office.
+If you are awarded work study, you will receive an award notification from the Financial Aid Office and an informational email from the Student Employment Office.
 If you did not receive a work study award and would like to be placed on the waitlist, please read the information below.

 Work Study Waitlist